yongcongwang/note/docs/Math/Linear-Algebra/Least-Squares-Determinants-and-Eigenvalues/24_markov.md

 so $c_1 = \frac{1000}{3}$ and $c_2 = \frac{2000}{3}$.

 In some applications Markov matrices are defined differently - their rows add to 1 rather than their columns.
-In this case, the calculations are the transpose of everything we've donee here.
+In this case, the calculations are the transpose of everything we've done here.

 ## Fourier Series and Projections